IdoBenEzri/Binance-trading-bot/README.md

 # Binance-Trading-Bot-Documentation

 ## About
-Binance is a crypto coins live market, using Binance API and the Python language, I developed a live trading bot that trade automatically and update the user whenever a given trading scenario occurred using messages in a Telegram group,
+Binance is crypto coins live market, using Binance API and the Python language, I developed a live trading bot that trade automatically and update the user whenever a given trading scenario occurred using messages in a Telegram group,

 __how it works:__
-using DatabaseManager, which is a class that I wrote to take care of the bot-database interface, and using AccountManager, which is a Class that I wrote to take care of the bot-Binance interface, the bot constantly scanning crypto coins prices using websockets and use his database saved data to take a decision by its own in real-time using given (yours) trading algoritm.
+using DatabaseManager, which is a class that I wrote to take care of the bot-database interface, and using AccountManager, which is a Class that I wrote to take care of the bot-Binance interface, the bot constantly scanning crypto coins prices using websockets and use his database saved data to take a decision by its own in real-time using given (yours) trading algorithm.
 You can find the DatabaseManager and the AccountManager classes more extendedtly later in this document.

-## Enviroement Setup
+## Environment Setup
 1. Install PosgreSQL and create a server and a database.
 2. Libraries to install using pip:
   -   pip install python-binance (to integrate with Binance as client)